 South Australia will be a national leader in electric vehicle (EV) uptake and smart charging by 2025, harnessing renewable energy to lower motoring costs, air, noise and carbon pollution, and reduce electricity costs for all South Australians.

-The plan articulates ten actions to accelerate the uptake of electric vehicles in South Australia.
+The South Australian government is investing $41 million to deliver ten actions to accelerate the uptake of electric vehicles in South Australia.

 Removing barriers to uptake will bring forward the following benefits: